DiskFrame/disk.frame/cran-comments.md

+## Resubmission 1 for v0.6.0
+* removed the vignette builder which should remove the 1 NOTE

-## Submission for v0.5.0
+## Submission for v0.6.0
-*  Fixed issue in CRAN check but needed to update version to follow semver conventions
+*  Updated the API for many functions leading to semver update of functions

 ## Test environments
-* local Windows 10 Pro install, R 4.0.5
+* local Windows 11 Pro install, R 4.1.2
-* local Windows 10 Pro install, R devel (as of 2021-05-09)
+* local Windows 11 Pro install, R devel (as of 2022-01-31)
-* local Linux/Ubuntu install, R 4.0.5
+* local Linux/Ubuntu install, R 4.1.2
-* local Linux/Ubuntu install, R devel (as of 2021-05-09)
+* local Linux/Ubuntu install, R devel (as of 2022-01-31)

 ## R CMD check results
 There were no ERRORs nor WARNINGs nor NOTE when run locally.